poladbachs/SimUrbs/README.md

 - **Main Menu and Simulation Page**

-The GIF demonstrates the main menu of the **Simurbs** app, showcasing recent city simulations and basic statistics as well as the simulation page.
+The GIF demonstrates the main menu of the **Simurbs** app, showcasing recent city simulations and basic statistics as well as the simulation page:

 ![simurbs_mm_compressed](https://github.com/user-attachments/assets/4279ec0d-f299-4fc4-a97a-9a3f5ae5ec8e)

 - **Dynamic Minimap**

 The **Dynamic Rotating Minimap** allows users to select and modify city blocks in real-time.
-As users adjust parameters like population or transportation costs, the minimap updates dynamically, reflecting changes instantly.
+As users adjust parameters like population or transportation costs, the minimap updates dynamically, reflecting changes instantly:

 ![simurbs_minimap_compressed](https://github.com/user-attachments/assets/0ce051ef-3599-4294-96d0-8a3c46bf3eef)